Jandalf81/rclone_script/ReadMe.md

 ~/scripts/rclone_script-install.sh
 ```

 I recommend reading this page completely before actually doing this!
+Also, I made [this IMGur album](https://imgur.com/a/nOFxP5Y) to show you the installation process and what happens afterwards.

 ## Again, what does this do?